steniegit/BioPhyPy/README.md

-# libspec: A python library for the analysis of biophysical data
+# BioPhyPy: A python library for the analysis of biophysical data

 This library contains modules for the analysis of different biophysical techniques.
 Most of the them are experimental.
 No warranty whatsoever.
 DSF_fit, MST_data and MP_data are available as user-friendly webservers: https://spc.embl-hamburg.de/